wavefrontHQ/docs/pages/doc/ts_cumulativeHisto.md

    [,metrics|sources|sourceTags|pointTags|<pointTagKey>] )
 ```

-Returns a cumulative histogram that comes from Prometheus, Telegraf, or other source of cumulative histograms.
-Using this function, you can manipulate those data with the Wavefront query language.
+Converts a cumulative histogram coming from Prometheus, Telegraf, or other source to an ordinary histogram in Wavefront histogram format.
+Users can then manipulate the histogram with [Wavefront histogram query functions](query_language_reference.html#histogram-functions).

 ## Parameters